danno88/backend-coding-test/README.md

 Potential Issues:
 ----------------
-* After changing the font end (source/..) and recompiling the front end with Gulp and the whole project with Maven, the changes to the are not always propagated into the deployed application!
-Sometimes you have to run 'mvn clean install' or gulp 2 times before the changes from the font end (source/..) propagate into the actual deployed application!?
+* After changing the font end (source/..) and recompiling the front end with Gulp and the whole project with Maven, the changes to the front end are not always propagated into the deployed application!
+Sometimes you have to run 'mvn clean install' or 'gulp dev' 2 times before the changes from the font end (source/..) propagate into the actual deployed application!?

     -> Make the gulp clean and gulp dev part of the mvn build?